3-gatsu no Lion

-Ma'am Shock: Akari receives one when Hinata calls her more practical approach in making a bento "too plain" and "something that an old lady would make."
+- Ma'am Shock: Hinata calls Akari's more practical approach in making a bento "too plain" and "something that an old lady would make."
 Of course, Akari takes it as an indirect implication that she is one herself, and the two sisters get into a minor spat over it.

 Hina: It's great!

 Rei: *thinking she's talking about the commentary* Eh!?
 Just how is it great!?

 Hina: It's the first time I've seen Rei-chan speak with such a loud voice.